MrRacoon/riotjs-fun/README.md

 **Why RiotJS?**

 I love simplicity.
-I really wanted to learn [reactjs][reactjs] recently, but as I was doing my research I stumbled on [riot][riotjs] and I was pretty blown away.
+I really wanted to learn [reactjs][reactjs] recently, but as I was doing my research I stumbled on riot and I was pretty blown away.
 Something about it resonates with my morals about programming.

 **Notable Milestones:**
 * Riotjs compilation